tkuppens/kindercare/README.md

 	-i : ignore db - id of downloaded media is not added to the local db -c : metadata activity information is added as  caption below the picture.
+	-k : child id value for the child's profile xxxxxx

 Dependencies